-The current standard of care is pegylated interferon with ribavirin alone or with either telaprevir or boceprevir (for HCV G1).
-Patients' experiences with this treatment range from being able to continue work while on treatment to experiencing such severe side effects that they virtually cannot function and need help with basic daily living and childcare.
+The current standard of care is changing.
+It was pegylated interferon with ribavirin alone or with either telaprevir or boceprevir (for HCV genotype 1).
+Patients' experiences with this treatment range from being able to continue work while on treatment to experiencing such severe side effects that they virtually couldn't function and needed help with basic daily living and childcare.
 However, experiencing few or no side effects wasn't an experience described by anyone who completed our survey.

 What was mainly described, by those who completed our survey, was a treatment that didn't have very good success in 'curing' their hepatitis C and that included side effects that made it difficult to complete.
-One person commented that their "severe anemia had to be treated with several blood transfusions when drugs would have worked but they were too costly and not covered by pharmacare", and another said, "now I feel worse then before Treatment without success".
-These are not uncommon experiences.
+Some reported severe anemia and others said that after completing treatment with interferon and ribavirin they turned out to be non-responders and their HCV reappeared.